-- (a) Every charity trustee must be a natural person. - (b) No one may be appointed as a charity trustee: - if he or she is under the age of 16 years; or - if he or she would automatically cease to hold office under the provisions of clause 15(1)(f). - (c) No one is entitled to act as a charity trustee whether on appointment or on any re-appointment until he or she has expressly acknowledged, in whatever way the charity trustees decide, his or her acceptance of the office of charity trustee.
+- (a) Every charity trustee must be a natural person. - (b) No one may be appointed as a charity trustee: - (i) if he or she is under the age of 16 years; or - (ii) if he or she would automatically cease to hold office under the provisions of clause 16(1)(f). - (c) No one is entitled to act as a charity trustee whether on appointment or on any reappointment until he or she has expressly acknowledged, in whatever way the charity trustees decide, his or her acceptance of the office of charity trustee. - (d) At least one of the trustees of the ADCH must be 18 years of age or over.
+If there is no trustee aged at least 18 years, the remaining trustee or trustees may act only to call a meeting of the charity trustees, or appoint a new charity trustee.